 Those nuns had a good thing going

-like some kind of monster, like a blow torch is probably the best way I can describe them, but they aren’t half loud at that time.
+kind of monster, like a blow torch is probably the best way I can describe them, but they aren’t half loud at that time.
 We were supposed to be going on a walk about 5am but as the rain had come, we got to stay in bed, well it is a rain forest after all.
 The morning activity was to visit an oxbow lake and do a bit of Piranha fishing, so we got on the boat had a nice walk through the forest and then got on another boat, a human powered on this time.
 It was still raining and we all got rather wet but it was nice and steamy in the jungle and so not too much of a problem.
 The wildlife included a Cayman alligator (don’t poke with a stick, they snap), many birds and then we stopped for the piranha fishing.
 I didn’t manage to catch one, they are sneaky buggers but a few on the boat did.
 They are mainly vegetarians so the tales of them eating people are not really very accurate, it was fun to see them though.
-In the afternoon after a poor attempt to dry out we went
+In the afternoon after a poor attempt to dry out we went to visit

 Artsy shot #1

 I went a bit crazy with the camera in the convent...